 Students who have fallen below the minimum grade point average for graduation will need to enter a probation period.
 The student will be able to take advantage of in school tutoring without additional tuition costs.
 The probation period will be two weeks (10 days).
-If the student cannot afford the additional tutoring and still has not met the required grade of 70% after two weeks of probationary period, the student will be terminated.
+If the student still has not met the required grade of 70% after two weeks of probationary period, the student will be terminated.
 Other than the tutoring services offered by the school, no remedial courses are offered.